-Stability Issues under the Adversarial Queueing Model.
-Adversarial Queueing Theory was developed by Borodin et al. [5] as a more realistic model that replaces traditional stochastic assumptions in Queueing Theory by more robust, worst-case ones.
-Adversarial queueing theory received a lot of interest in the study of stability and instability issues (see, e.g., [2,8,9,12,13]).
-The universal stability of various natural greedy protocols (LIS, SIS, NTS (Nearest-to-Source), FTG (Furthest-to-Go) has been established by Andrews et al. [2].
-Furthermore, the set of universally stable networks has been wellcharacterized [2,5] (DAGs, trees, ring).
+Related Work.
+Adversarial Queueing Theory was developed by Borodin et al. [3] as a more realistic model that replaces traditional stochastic assumptions in Queueing Theory by more robust, worstcase ones.
+Adversarial queueing theory received a lot of interest in the study of stability and instability issues (see, e.g., [1, 6, 7, 10, 11]).
+The universal stability of various natural greedy protocols (LIS, SIS, NTS (Nearest-to-Source), FTG (Furthestto-Go)) has been established by Andrews et al. [1].
+Furthermore, the set of universally stable networks has been well-characterized [1, 3] (DAGs, trees, ring).

 Stability Bounds for Greedy Protocols.
-The subfield of proving stability thresholds for greedy protocols on every network was first initiated by Diaz et al. [8] showing an upper bound on injection rate for the stability of FIFO in networks with a finite number of queues that is based on network parameters.
-This result was significantly improved for all networks by Koukopoulos et al. [10] demonstrating a method for estimating an upper bound for FIFO stability which is, also, based on network parameters.
-In an alternative interesting work, Lotker et al. [13] proved that any greedy protocol can be stable in any network if the injection rate of the adversary is upper bounded by 1/(d + 1), where d is the maximum path length that can be followed by any packet.
-Also, they proved that for a specific class of greedy protocols, time-priority protocols, the stability threshold becomes 1/d.
-In the subfield of proving instability thresholds for greedy protocols (lower bound on injection rate that guarantees instability), Bhattacharjee and Goel [4] proved that FIFO can become unstable for arbitrarily small injection rates on parameterized network constructions under the adversarial queueing theory model.
+The subfield of proving stability thresholds for greedy protocols on every network was first initiated by Diaz et al. [6] showing an upper bound on injection rate for the stability of FIFO in networks with a finite number of queues that is based on network parameters.
+This result was significantly improved for all networks by Koukopoulos et al. [8] demonstrating a method for estimating an upper bound for FIFO stability which is, also, based on network parameters.
+In an alternative interesting work, Lotker et al. [11] proved that any greedy protocol can be stable in any network if the injection rate of the adversary is upper bounded by 1/(d+1), where d is the maximum path length that can be followed by any packet.
+Also, they proved that for a specific class of greedy protocols, time-priority protocols the stability threshold becomes 1/d.

 Performance Bounds for Greedy Protocols.
-Several universally stable protocols have exponential lower bounds on queue sizes and packet delays (SIS, NTS, FTG) [2].
-Andrews and Zhang [3] proved that LIS has an exponential lower bound on packet delay on a tree with exponential depth in the length of the longest network path.
-Scheideler and Vöcking [14] proved that a protocol in the spirit of LIS with additional control packets using queues of constant size suffers from linear packet delay on layered graphs under a close related model to the Adversarial Queueing Model.
-In an interesting work, Adler and Rosén [1] proved tight polynomial bounds for the stability of LIS on DAGs.
+Several universally stable protocols have exponential lower bounds on queue sizes and packet delays (SIS, NTS, FTG) [1].
+In an interesting work, Adler and Rosén [2] proved tight polynomial bounds for the stability of LIS on DAGs.
 Especially, they have shown that LIS on DAGs has linear (in the longest path in the network that can be followed by any packet) queue sizes and packet delays.
 Stability Issues in Dynamic Networks.
-Borodin et al. in [6] studied for the first time the impact on stability when the network links can have capacities.
+Borodin et al. in [4] studied for the first time the impact on stability when the edges in a network can have capacities.
 They proved that many well-known universally stable protocols (SIS, NTS, FTG) do maintain their universal stability when the link capacity is changing dynamically, whereas the universal stability of LIS is not preserved.
 Also, the universal stability of networks is preserved under this varying context.
-The study of stability properties of protocols and networks when link capacities change dynamically has been further extended in [11] presenting involved combinatorial constructions of the adversary that lead LIS and certain compositions of universally stable protocols to instability for a threshold of $\sqrt{2} - 1$ , while all the known forbidden subgraphs for the universal stability of networks are proved to have lower instability thresholds.
+The study of stability when link capacities change dynamically has been further extended in [9] presenting involved combinatorial constructions of the adversary that lead LIS and certain compositions of universally stable protocols to instability for a threshold of $\sqrt{2} - 1$ .